-Several users have limited internet bandwidth or use metered connections and don’t want Chrome to download the updates whenever they connect to the internet automatically.
-On top of that, Chrome automatic updates can even slow down your internet connection and raise your CPU usage.
+Several users have limited internet bandwidth or use metered connections and don’t want Chrome to download the updates automatically whenever they connect.
+Chrome’s automatic updates can even slow down the internet connection and raise CPU usage.

-The best and easiest way to turn off Chrome’s automatic updates is by renaming the Chrome update folder.
+The easiest way to turn off Chrome’s automatic updates is by renaming the Chrome update folder.
 Here’s what you need to do.

-1. First, navigate to the path where Chrome is installed.
+1. Navigate to the path where Chrome is installed.
 The path is usually found on "C:\Program Files (x86)\Google\Update"

 navigate to the path where Chrome is installed

-2. On the Update folder, right-click the GoogleUpdate executable file and select the Rename option.
+2. In the Update folder, right-click the GoogleUpdate executable file and select the Rename option.

 GoogleUpdate